BlackFlagTV/Backpack/README.md

 Features

-Access by command
+- Access by command
-Dropping the items at death
+- Dropping the items at death

 Command

-/backpack (/b) - Open the backpack
+- /backpack (/b) - Open the backpack
-/rucksack (/r) - Öffnet den Rucksack